QE-Lab/dqcsim/doc/src/c-api/gate.apisrc.md

 ## Constructing gates

-DQCsim provides three types of gates:
+DQCsim provides four types of gates.

  - Unitary gates: these apply a gate matrix on one or more qubits.
- - Measurement gates: these cause the state of a qubit to be collapsed along and measured in the Z basis.
+ - Measurement gates: these cause the state of a qubit to be collapsed along and measured in some basis.
+ - Prep gates: these set the state of a qubit to some value.
  - Custom gates: anything else that the downstream plugin supports.

 These are constructed using the following functions.
 The predefined gates are